-The Earth and Planetary Atmospheres group pursues a quantitative study of the atmospheres of major and minor bodies in the Solar System and beyond.
+The Planetary and Exoplanetary Atmospheres group pursues a quantitative study of the atmospheres of major and minor bodies in the Solar System and beyond.
 The group's investigations of gases, aerosols, hazes, and clouds apply broadly to global climate on the planets, meteorology and weather prediction, planetary evolution, and astrobiology.

 - What is the chemistry and dynamical behavior of gas giant atmospheres?

 - What is the structure of the deep atmospheres of the ice giant planets?